 Everyone deserves to hop on a plane and go exploring.
-But if you’re a pet owner who is itching to travel, it can be difficult—not to mention a big hassle—to secure space for your dog at a local kennel or enlist your neighbors to take care of your cat while you are away.
+But if you’re a pet owner who is itching to travel, traveling with a pet can be difficult—not to mention a big hassle— to secure space for your dog at a local kennel or enlist your neighbors to take care of your cat while you are away.

 That is why a lot of us just bring our pets on the plane.